 The breaker tomatoes ripen better and get the best flavorful fruits when the room temperature remains between 60° -65° F.

-If you want to faster the ripening process wrap up individual tomatoes with newspaper and check them regularly.
+If you want to faster the ripening process, wrap up individual tomatoes with newspaper and check them regularly.
 It may also reduce the chances of fruit rotting.

-Besides, you can also keep your tomatoes in a brown paper bag with a banana or a slice of apple to faster the ripening process.
+Besides you can also keep your tomatoes in a brown paper bag with a banana or a slice of apple to faster the ripening process.

-Why Store Brought Tomatoes Are Picked Up Earlier?
+Why do Store-Bought Tomatoes Pick Up Earlier?

-Special Harvesting Tips for Cherry, Roma and Heirloom Tomatoes
+Special Harvesting Tips for Cherry, Roma, and Heirloom Tomatoes

 When to Pick Cherry Tomatoes

 Some gardeners pick cherry tomatoes when they are in a semi-green stage and ripen them by exposing ethylene gas.
-But it won’t give the perfect flavor and sweetness as you expected when planting them.
+But it won’t give the perfect flavor and sweetness you expected when planting them.

-In some cases, cherry tomatoes may start cracking if they left on the vine for too long after ripening.
+In some cases, cherry tomatoes may start cracking if they are left on the vine for too long after ripening.

 When to Pick Roma Tomatoes

-If the temperature goes above 86° F or down below 55° F this is the best time to pick them if the fruits start coloring.
+If the temperature goes above 86° F or down below 55° F, this is the best time to pick them if the fruits start coloring.

 So, pick them when they are ripening evenly.

-If you want to make fresh salsa, salad or pasta sauce then pick them when they are bright red and firm.
-For canning tomatoes for future use let them ripen a little dark red and softer.
+If you want to make fresh salsa, salad, or pasta sauce, then pick them when they are bright red and firm.
+For canning tomatoes for future use, let them ripen a little dark red and softer.

 When to Pick Heirloom Tomatoes

-Harvesting heirloom tomatoes a little bit different than other tomatoes.
+Harvesting heirloom tomatoes are a little bit different than other tomatoes.
 You can’t always pick them based on their colors.
 Moreover, checking them by squeeze may rot them faster.
 So, you may do the following to pick heirloom tomatoes.

 - Heirloom tomatoes ripen inside before they reach their ultimate color.
 So, pick them before they look ripen completely.

-- Sniff out the tomatoes gently lift on vines and if you find they smell earthy and slightly sweet, then they are ready to harvest.
+- Sniff out the tomatoes, gently lift on vines, and if you find they smell earthy and slightly sweet, then they are ready to harvest.